Attack (political party): Ideology

 The Attack Party is a nationalist party.
 Its political program consists of two documents, some 20 principles, and a program schedule with 10 articles.
 They define Bulgaria as a one-nation state and assert the supremacy of the state and the Bulgarian nation above ethnic and religious diversity.
 The party program contains some radical proposals for changes in the constitution of the Republic of Bulgaria, such as institutionalization of the Bulgarian Orthodox Church and recognition of Orthodoxy as the official religion, as well as participation of the Church in legislative work, all important government decisions and teaching of the Church's doctrine in primary school.
 The 20 Principles envisage sanctions for defamation of the Bulgarian national sacraments and for slurs against Bulgaria.
 They require investigation of criminals grown rich and of all transactions involving politicians and foreign debt transactions, confiscation of illegally acquired property and the creation of a fund for free medical care from the confiscated property.
 Attack has so far called most of the present-day politicians national traitors.

 According to the 20 principles, the health, social security, education, spiritual and material prosperity of the Bulgarian nation must be priority number one for the Bulgarian government.
 A legal minimum wage would be introduced, corresponding to the average European wage, as the Bulgarian living standard is below the average European standard and many Bulgarians live in poverty.
 Another statement in the 20 Principles is that Bulgarian manufacture is mostly stolen by foreigners, and therefore trade and banks must be in Bulgarian hands, and Bulgarian business, whether public or private, must be assisted by the state both inside and outside its boundaries.
 Another principle states that incomes and taxes should be tailored to the needs of the Bulgarian population and "not by the IMF and the World Bank".
 The party demands general revision of the budget in favor of Bulgarian citizens as opposed to the management elite, and reduction of useless administration.
 Referendums are required on all issues affecting the lives of more than 10 percent of the nation.
 Another principle demands Bulgaria leave NATO, full neutrality, and no foreign military bases on Bulgarian territory.

-The party tends to be on the left of the political spectrum on economic matters, while being heavily towards the right on matters of ethics, national identity/culture, and religion.
+The party tends to be on the left of the political spectrum on economic matters, including being protectionist, while being heavily towards the right on matters of ethics, national identity/culture, and religion.